 \section{Introduction}

-With every point $t$ of a maximal torus $T$ of a simple complex algebraic group $G$ one can associate a subcategory $\O_t$ in the category $\O$ of the corresponding quantum group, $U_q(\g)$.
-This subcategory is stable under the tensor product with the category $\Fin_q(\g)$ of finite-dimensional (quasi-classical) $U_q(\g)$-modules.
-As a $\Fin_q(\g)$-module category, it is generated by a base module $M_t$, whose locally finite part of $\End(M)$, in generic situation, is an equivariant quantization $\Ac$ of the coordinate ring of $C_t=\Ad_G(t)$, the conjugacy class of $t$.
-If the category $\O_t$ is semi-simple, then its objects can be regarded as "representations" of quantum equivariant vector bundles on $\Ad_G(t)$.
-According to the famous Serre-Swan theorem \cite{S,Sw}, global sections of vector bundles on an affine variety are finitely generated projective modules over its coordinate ring.
+With every point $t$ of a maximal torus $T$ of a simple complex algebraic group $G$ one can associate a full subcategory $\O_t$ in the BGG category $\O$ of the corresponding quantum group, $U_q(\g)$.
+This subcategory is additive and stable under the tensor product with the category $\Fin_q(\g)$ of finite-dimensional (quasi-classical) $U_q(\g)$-modules.
+Its objects are submodules in tensor products of $V\in \Fin_q(\g)$ with a distinguished base module $M$ of highest weight $\la$ depending on $t$.
+In generic situation, the locally finite part of $\End(M)$ is an equivariant quantization $\Ac$ of the coordinate ring of $C_t=\Ad_G(t)$, the conjugacy class of $t$.
+If $\O_t$ is semi-simple, then its objects can be regarded as "representations" of quantum equivariant vector bundles on $\Ad_G(t)$.
+According to the famous Serre-Swan theorem \cite{S,Sw}, global sections of vector bundles on an affine variety form finitely generated projective modules over its coordinate ring and {\em vice versa}.
 Finitely generated projective right $\Ac$-modules equivariant with respect to $U_q(\g)$ can be viewed as quantum equivariant vector bundles.
-They constitute a $\Fin_q(\g)$-module category, $\Proj_q(\Ac,\g)$.
+They constitute a $\Fin_q(\g)$-module category, $\Pr_q(\Ac,\g)$.